 Switch off the lights

 It’s important to switch off your lights when you’re not using a room in your house.
-If you switch a light off for just a few seconds, you will save more energy than it takes for the light to start up again, regardless of the type of bulb.
+If you switch off a light for just a few seconds, you will save more energy than it takes for the light to start up again, regardless of the type of bulb.
 As the weather changes and the days get longer, make the most of the natural daylight by opening your curtains.

 Energy efficient bulbs are a great way to curb your usage.
 If possible, we recommend replacing standard light bulbs with either halogen, fluorescent or LED bulbs which can help reduce your costs in the long term, as these bulbs last longer and require fewer replacements.
 For more tips on choosing the right bulb for you, you can visit our guide on energy-saving bulbs.
 You can also visit the Shell Energy Shop to explore smart lighting products from Philips Hue.

 How does a smart meter save energy?